VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P9S.md

   + **Outside Roundhouse**: donut AoE dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff.
   + **Swinging Kick**: front/rear cleave, based on the cast name, dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Sustained Damage</span> DoT debuff.

   In the meantime, fire roots will spread on the ground from the boss.
 After a few seconds, AoEs will appear at the tip of the roots dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff.
-(The ability name is **Archaic Rockbreaker** but it isn't a share damage-wise.)
+(The ability name is **Archaic Rockbreaker** but it isn't the same as the previous share.)

 ___